nic-starke/neon_samurai/README.md

 # Muffin

-*An open source alternative firmware for the excellent Midi Fighter Twister from DJ Tech Tools*
+*An open source firmware for the DJTT Midi Fighter Twister*

 ## About